Telefónica Germany: History

+Post IPO

+Following the transition, in March 2013, Telefónica Germany was incorporated into the TecDAX stock exchange index.
+In July of the same year, media reports stated that the company had proposed a merger with its rival, E-Plus, a German subsidiary of Royal KPN NV.
+The merger created the largest mobile phone provider in Germany in terms of network connections.
+The planned merger initially received resistance from a minority shareholder of E-Plus, America Movil SAB, but this was overcome in August 2013.

+In mid-2014, the European Commission approved the sale of Dutch telco provider KPN's German subsidiary, E-Plus, subject to certain requirements being met.
+These included the transfer of 30% of network capacity and certain assets among other assurances.
+In exchange, KPN received €8.6 billion (€5 billion of which was cash).

 In September 2014, Telefónica Germany announced the sale of €3.62 billion in new stock to help finance the acquisition of its competitor E-Plus from KPN.
 As part of the purchase, Telefónica reduced its stake in its subsidiary to 62.1%.

+In 2019, the European Commission accused Telefónica Germany of breaching the commitments it made when acquiring E-Plus in 2013.
+The statement of objections sent to the German company included potential fines or a reversal of the merger.
+Investigations found that Telefónica Germany did not offer competitors the "best prices” for access to their 4G network.
+The European Commissioner for Competition, Margrethe Vestager, urged full compliance with commitments made in merger decisions.
+Telefónica Germany responded that they acted in full compliance with the remedy in response to the Commission's objections.

 In June 2020, Telefónica announced the sale of 10,100 mobile sites to Telxius for € 1.5 billion.

 Products

 Telefónica Germany operates second, third and fourth generation mobile networks, allowing customers to use GPRS, EDGE, UMTS up to HSPA+ and LTE for data connections.
 Most of O2 plans are available both in a pre- and post-paid version, including the all-in-one-flatrates called o2 o and o2 on for enterprise customers.
 Beside the core business, Telefónica Germany is one of the largest retailers for mobile phones and tablets without a SIM lock.
 It was the first operator offering both Apple's iPhone 4 and the iPad 2.
 Also, Telefónica Germany offers hosting services for large and midsized companies, serving some well-known portals including Spiegel Online and Sevenload.
 Together with Microsoft and Visionapp, Telefónica Germany provides a cloud service for Hosted Exchange.

 In December 2018, Telefónica Deutschland started to test the 5G on 5 sites in Berlin, in a partnership with Nokia.
 In December 2019 the company announced the rollout of the 5G Network, starting with Berlin, Hamburg, Munich, Cologne, and Frankfurt.
 Telefónica Deutschland is using Huawei and Nokia technology on the mobile radio sites.